Right Bank Restaurants

 delicious pastas.
 Get a dessert here, especially if you like

 chocolate.
-If you want less atmosphere (i.e., you'll be eating inside)
+If you want slightly less atmosphere (i.e., you'll be eating inside)

 Bougresses.
 The staff are friendly, a bit sarcastic and funny, and the